Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

   For `Step 2`, Embedded Coder does not depend on a C++ toolchain to generate code, but may display a warning for failing to generate build files, which is OK.

-  For some MATLAB versions, however, if you are facing error like this:
+    In some versions of MATLAB, you may encounter an error like the following:
   > The model is configured for C++ code generation, but the C-only compiler, LCC, is the default compiler.
 To allow code generation, on the Code Generation pane:
   >
   > 1. Select the 'Generate code only' check box.
   > 2. In the Toolchain field, select a toolchain from the drop-down list.

-  it may be a logic error in Embedded Coder.
-Just select an alternative C++ toolchain other than LCC, even if it does not exist in your system.
+  This error could be due to a logic error in Embedded Coder.
+A solution is to select an alternative C++ toolchain other than LCC, even if it is not installed on your system.

 - C++ 17 compatible compiler (one of)
   - for Windows, Visual Studio 2019 16.11 or newer (16.7 is broken with `std::functional`)